 11. Taught Student Learning Community (SLC) courses;

-12. Participated in a Faculty Learning Communities (FLC);
+12. Implemented strategies or techniques developed through participation in a Faculty Learning Community (FLC);

 16. Created classroom or field trip experiences to enhance content delivery;